 The New World Order and the New Economy

 Was this Koolhaas at his most contrarian?
-Or pre-emptive justification for his next phase?
-For anyone who had become concerned, in the ’90s, by the increasingly inflated scale and predominance of big-box stores, mega-malls and edge cities, Koolhaas’s topic was right on target.
+Or was this merely preemptive justification for his next phase?
+For anyone who had become concerned, in the ’90s, by the increasingly inflated scale and predominance of big-box stores, mega-malls, and edge cities, Koolhaas’s choice of topic was right on target.
 But his claims for the benefits of Bigness were surprising, if not downright unconvincing.
 Accepting the inevitability of large-scale development, Koolhaas extols — optimistically — how Bigness “instigates a regime of complexity,” “a promiscuous proliferation of events” that generates “programmatic alchemy” between diverse elements and inspires the creation of new possibilities.
 24 Recognizing another “Bataille-soaked” opportunity to undercut the authority of architecture-as-exclusion, he further claims that the “art” of architecture is useless in the context of Bigness, and that Bigness competes with and preempts the city itself, ultimately surrendering the field to a scraped, tabula rasa “after-architecture.”

 He likens the anonymous interchangeability of buildings in the Generic City to mass global migration, and speculates that they are more welcoming to new immigrants than dignified medieval city centers with their strict behavioral codes and air of exclusion.
 29 Sprawling Atlanta, Disneyfied European historic centers, the instant cities of Asia: all are examples of the Generic City.
 And despite his low opinion of these examples, he argues that modernization, like Bigness, demands and perpetually reproduces the Generic City.
 In the globalized world, everything is accessible, everything is information, everything is generic.
 30 The ever-expanding metropolis has outgrown the capacity of the urban center to remain central.
 But instead of lamenting the loss of identity, Koolhaas provocatively suggests that this expansion liberates the periphery from second-class status: “What if we are witnessing a global liberation movement: ‘down with character!’”
 31